Lying 1 mile northnorthwest of Roccamena on the east side of Mount Maranfusa at

 defensive system.
 A further fort is at the foot of the

 promontory to the north.
-At the summit of the site the NW
+At the summit of the site the northwest

 tower controlled access to the mountain top.
 This keep is